What is Cash Drag and How to Reduce it?

 So, how is data quality for an asset manager achieved?

-• Complete data – All portfolio events tracked, including both trading and non-trading related records
+- Complete data – All portfolio events tracked, including both trading and non-trading related records.
+Cash is built up of movements, not imported from admin or custody

 Quality data reduces cash drag

-With the help of real-time data quality visualisation, you can manage your funds conservatively and aggressively at the same time, helping to reduce cash drag.
+With the help of high-quality portfolio data, you can manage your portfolios conservatively and aggressively simultaneously, helping to reduce cash drag.
 The two philosophies aren’t mutually exclusive.
-Instead, they unite to demand precision – something portfolio managers can attain through accurate information.
+Instead, they unite to demand precision.

-Through high-quality, real-time data, you can mitigate significant operational risks.
-Accurate data protects your cash from overdrafts.
+Complete data protects your cash from overdrafts and mitigates significant operational risks.
 At the same time, trust in your portfolio data makes it possible to increase your investment level to the limits, unlocking the potential for additional returns and reducing cash drag.

 How to ensure your portfolio managers are looking at high-quality portfolio data

-Data quality in an Investment Management Solution (IMS) depends on correct calculations within – as well as on the delivery of – high-quality data from multiple sources.
-Such sources could be custodians, brokers, index providers, valuation providers, the security master(s) and market data feeds.
-Some issues can be solved by the IMS itself, while some cannot (at least not in time).
-It is exactly for this reason that visualising data quality in real-time is paramount for portfolio managers to reduce cash drag through confident, high-return investment decisions.
+Data quality in an Investment Management Solution (IMS) depends on correct calculations and the delivery of high-quality data from multiple sources.
+Such sources include custodians, brokers, index providers, valuation providers, the security master(s), and market data feeds.
+The IMS can solve some issues, but not all.
+This is precisely why visualising data quality in real-time is paramount for portfolio managers to reduce cash drag through confident, high-return investment decisions.

-Because cash drag can reduce your portfolio returns and have a negative impact on your portfolio performance, by increasing data quality in the investment decision process, you will be able to maximise investment returns through improved decision-making.
-Investing in advanced investment management solutions will enable you to maximise your investment level with confidence, thanks to high-quality data insights that are accurate, complete and timeous.
+Cash drag can reduce your portfolio returns and harm your portfolio performance.
+Increasing data quality in the investment decision process can maximise investment returns through improved decision-making.
+Investing in advanced investment management solutions will enable you to maximise your investment level with confidence, thanks to high-quality data insights that are accurate, complete and timely.

-If you’re curious to know more about Limina, reach out to our team or explore our solutions and discover the benefits of Limina’s IMS platform.
+If you’re curious to know more about Limina, contact our team or explore our solutions and discover the benefits of Limina’s Investment Management Platform.